 Young children learn in a variety of ways: through experimenting, watching, practising, listening, talking, playing.
 They learn in a variety of social situations: alone, in pairs, in larger groups.
-Above all, they learn at their own pace, building on knowledge and skills already developed.
+Above all, they learn at their own pace, building on knowledge, understanding, skills and attitudes already developed.

 Our teaching methods and the organisation of the day and equipment are designed to meet these learning needs.

 We have two classrooms and a large garden, each with areas containing different sorts of equipment and resources to provide opportunities for learning each part of the curriculum.
 Almost all equipment is stored so that children can help themselves to what they need.
 Learning to tidy up after yourself is an important part of the nursery experience.

 Between 9.00 and 11.00 in the mornings and between 12.45 and 3.00 in the afternoons, children are free to play in either of the classrooms and the garden.

 During these periods, staff are timetabled to work in turn in different areas of the nursery and with different children.

 Staff are constantly observing children.
 These observations are used to enable us to make plans for the child at our daily and weekly planning/evaluation meetings.
 For example, if we observe that a child loves imaginative play but rarely goes into the graphics area, we would encourage her/him to write as part of role play.

 Between 11.00 and 11.10 and again between 3.00 and 3.10, we tidy up.
 Then at 11.15 and 3.15 the children are divided into three groups according to age and experience for story, singing, rhymes, phonological awareness, number rhymes & stories and circle time.